-- We think it's solved all the problems (just need to check the spec) - The returns are interesting . . . do they make it more efficient? - Do they make it easier to read and understand? - Do they make the program run more cleanly? - Could we also do this with if/else and would that be easier to read? - Do we think this would be easier with more comments explaining things? - Is there a way to structure that final statement or comment it so that it's understandable? - Is the lack of return 0 at the end going to cause any problems? - Do we want to reformat the bracketing to fit the class style guide?
+- Has it solved all the problems? (just need to check the spec) - ifs vs elses . . . do they make it more efficient?
+Does that matter? - Do they make it easier to read and understand? - Do they make the program run more cleanly? - Do we think this would be easier with more comments explaining things? - Is there a way to structure the program so that the flow is obvious? - Do we want to reformat the bracketing to fit the class style guide?